mikebharris/BAMS/README.md

 * F3 - Edit an attendee, which takes you firstly to the Search Screen.
 * F9 - Toggle the screen colours between monochrome and colour.
 * F10 - Exit BAMS and return to the operating system.
+* F12 - Upload to CLAMS

+### Upload to CLAMS functionality

+This will upload to [CLAMS](https://github.com/mikebharris/CLAMS).
+You will need to run BAMS with some AWS credentials in your environment and have the CLAMS Uploader utility in the same directory as BAMS.
+For more information on setting this up refer to https://github.com/mikebharris/CLAMS/blob/main/uploader/README.md

 ## Search Screen